qhrkevin/integration-and-unit-test-example/README.md

 ### To Run only Integration Tests

-`mvn clean verify` Or Select the Custom Goal: Integration Tests in Netbeans
+`mvn clean verify -Dsurefire.skip=true` Or Select the Custom Goal: Integration Tests in Netbeans

 ### To Run only Unit Tests